Deep priors for satellite image restoration with accurate uncertainties: Experimental results

 The computation time needed to restore one image is also provided in \cref{tab:results_simulated}, except for Bay+IF, which runs on CPU.
 First, the computation time is much higher when super-resolution is performed, as it is necessary to divide images into patches for all methods except SRResNet.
-Then, the computation time of SatDPIR without super-resolution is very fast, and even faster than RDN.
-When super-resolution is performed, direct inversion methods are faster, even if DR methods' computation time remains scalable.
-It is worth noting that SatDPIR computation time has been greatly improved compared to DPIR by our proposed adaptation in \cref{sec:dpir}, as will be detailed in \cref{tab:dpir_vs_satdpir} of the ablation study.
-Concerning VBLE-xz, its computation time is slightly above the others.
+Then, direct inversion are faster than DR methods VBLE-xz and PG-DPIR even if DR method's computation time remains scalable.
+Concerning VBLE-xz, its computation time is better than DiffPIR one, yet remains above direct inversion computation times.
 This is expected as VBLE-xz enables posterior sampling.
 Yet, it remarkably stays computationally scalable.
-Besides, recall that this is rarely the case with other posterior sampling methods as VBLE-xz is much faster than PnP-ULA as depicted in \cref{tab:uncertainty} of the previous section.
+Besides, recall that this is rarely the case with other posterior sampling methods as depicted in \cref{tab:uncertainty} of the previous section.

-Therefore, SatDPIR provides excellent results as it reaches direct inversion methods performances, and even outperforms them in terms of PSNR, even though SatDPIR is a plug-and-play method that has not been trained to solve a specific inverse problem.
-It is also very fast for IR, a bit slower than RDN and SRResNet for IR+SISR but stays computationally efficient.
-Furthermore, VBLE-xz, whose posterior sampling ability has been demonstrated in the previous section, exhibits very consistent results compared to the baselines, which only compute a point estimate.
-Its computation time is slightly bigger, however stays remarkably low for a posterior sampling method.
+Therefore, PG-DPIR and VBLE-xz provide excellent results, similar to direct inversion methods in terms of performance.
+This is remarkable as these methods have not been trained to solve a specific inverse problem.
+Besides, PG-DPIR is very fast for IR, a bit slower than RDN and SRResNet for IR+SISR but remaining computationally efficient.
+VBLE-xz is slightly slower, however, it stays remarkably fast for a posterior sampling method.